-Walking Through Home – The kids were put into five small groups of mixed ages, each with a Buddy leader.
-They then participated in a scavenger hunt with questions about how their life has changed since the death of thier loved-one.
-Each group spent 10 – 15 minutes in each of five rooms: Living Room, Bathroom, Kitchen, Dining Room, Bedroom.
-They debriefed the activity after having a chance to visit each room.
+The kids are put into five small groups of mixed ages, each with a Buddy leader.
+They then participate in a scavenger hunt with questions about how their life has changed since the death of their loved-one.
+Each group will spend 10 to 15 minutes in each of five rooms: Living Room, Bathroom, Kitchen, Dining Room, Bedroom.
+They will debrief after each room.

-Art Therapy– The Art Therapist who worked with the Tweens, Middles and Littles, led them in creating superheroes to represent themselves.
-The superheroes allow them an opportunity to recognize and share their strengths especially as related to their responsibilities and grief.
-She highlighted strengths they have developed since the death of their parent or sibling.
-A second Art Therapist worked with the teens and 12 year olds.
+We have art therapy programs designed to meet the needs of each specific age group.
+For example, the art therapist who works with the Tweens, Middles and Littles, lead them in creating their own superhero that depicts them.
+The superheroes give them a chance to recognize and share their strengths, especially as related to their responsibilities and grief.
+The art therapist highlights strengths they have developed since the death of their parent or sibling.

-Music Therapy– The music therapist leads songs and activities that help children embrace their grief and encourage open expression of feelings.
-Today, she highlighted ways that their role in their family may have changed or be changing, and encouraged them to remember that they are still kids.
-She utilized drumming, team building activities and lyric analysis.
+The music therapist leads songs and activities that help the children embrace their grief and encourage open expression of feelings.
+The children engage in many activities, one of which involves the therapist highlighting ways their role in their family may change or may be changing and encourage them to remember they are still kids.
+They utilize drumming, team building activities and lyric analysis.

-Happy Tails Pet Therapy – Happy Tails volunteer teams provide physical, social, emotional, and cognitive therapy to people of all ages.
-Most people they visit often focus more on the fun they are having instead of the therapeutic benefits they receive!
-Kate’s Club schedules Happy Tails for our younger members to visit and socialize with the animals, and we incorporate a board game, Dog Gone Grief, which assists the children with understanding feelings and emotions related to their loss.
+Happy Tails volunteer teams provide physical, social, emotional and cognitive therapy to people of all ages.
+Most people they visit often focus more on the fun they are having than of the therapeutic benefits they receive.
+Kate’s Club schedules Happy Tails for our younger members to visit and socialize with the animals, and incorporates a board game called Dog Gone Grief, which assists the children with understanding feelings and emotions related to their loss.

-Cartoon Therapy – Our returning professional artist who volunteers her time, worked with the kids to help them tell their story in comic strip form.
+Our returning professional artist volunteers her time working with the kids to help them tell their story in comic strip form.